Sideway: New York Review

 Sideway: New York 8

-The story follows Nox, a New York City graffiti artist.
-While beautifying his “dull” neighborhood, he ends up spraying over a tag by an artist named Spray; this infuriates Spray — who is basically evil magic — and traps him in this 2d world.
-Spray’s ultimate goal is to escape the two dimensional realm and take Nox’s place in the real world, while Nox’s goal is cliché: stop the bad guy, save the world.
+Sideway: New York follows Nox, a New York City graffiti artist.
+While beautifying his "dull" neighborhood, he ends up spraying over a tag by an artist named Spray; this infuriates Spray — who is basically evil magic — and traps Nox in this 2D world.
+Spray's ultimate goal is to escape the two-dimensional realm and take Nox's place in the real world, while Nox's goal is cliché: stop the bad guy, save the world.
 And did I mention his girlfriend Cass was also trapped in the graffiti world?

-Graffiti isn’t just something that is sprayed — you are the graffiti, platforming your way on the tops, sides and all around New York City buildings.
-It’s an intriguing concept for a 2d side-scroller.
+Graffiti isn't just something that is sprayed — you are the graffiti, platforming your way on the tops, sides, and all around New York City buildings.
+It's an intriguing concept for a 2D side-scroller.
 One second you are running up the side of the building, and the next you are continuing over the roof, and back down the side of another building.
-Every time the surface changes, the simple three dimension landscape flips.
-On the sides of buildings you are running horizontal, while on the roofs, it’s more about climbing vertical across them.
+Every time the surface changes, the simple three-dimensional landscape flips.
+On the sides of buildings, you are running horizontally, while on the roofs, it's more about climbing vertically across them.

 Simply Put

-Sideway: NY is fun while it lasts, but it is over too quickly.
-There are a little over a dozen levels plus a few bosses to beat, not to mention collectibles that require multiple playthroughs, as well as local drop in/out co-op to round out the experience.
-If you have a few free hours and you want to play a unique platformer, Sideway: NY may be a great title to download.
+Sideway: New York is fun while it lasts, but it is over too quickly.
+There are a little over a dozen levels plus a few bosses to beat, not to mention collectibles that require multiple playthroughs, as well as local drop-in/out co-op to round out the experience.
+If you have a few free hours and you want to play a unique platformer, Sideway: New York may be a great title to download.

 More Reviews on SelectButton